At last, you are about to put all you’ve learned into practice.

-There are a host of other forms that you can send them along with this questionnaire.
+There are a host of other forms that you can send along with this questionnaire.

-These include ones to determine their physical readiness for exercise as well as a form to protect you as a personal trainer should they suffer an injury.
+These include ones to determine their physical readiness for exercise and a form to protect you as a personal trainer should they suffer an injury.

 These are also part of the downloadable resources for this chapter.

-They are called the PARQ form and the Waiver and Release of Liability form.
+They are called the PARQ and the Waiver and Release of Liability forms.

 I cover all other important aspects of training on the web in my online training course.

 Pre-plan a client’s first session

 So now you have all the information you need before you meet with the client for the first time.

 And much of this information will be covered again in your first meeting with them.